CrackleCreeper/bloodthirst-survival/Readme.md

 BloodThirst Survival is a fast-paced survival arena built with Phaser 3.
 Fight escalating waves of enemies, harvest Blood Crystals for power-ups, risk Mystery Crystals for temporary buffs or nerfs, and adapt to changing weather that affects your gameplay.
 Play solo or duel a friend online—win by outlasting them.

+## Try Now

+- Jump into the arena: http://digi.wisp.uno:13035/
+- Heads up: This is a lightweight deployment—hosted on a low end server.
+For the best experience, you can also run locally (see Setup).

 ## Core Gameplay

 - Survival loop